abhishektakale/cop_greenchain_npci/README.md

 [Demo](demo/Green%20Chain%20by%20NPCI%20Demo.mp4) | [PPT](demo/Green%20chain.pdf)

-This repository contains scripts and configurations to set up a GreenChain-NPCI blockchain network using the Hyperledger Fabric framework.
+This is a Project repository for the Hackathon on behalf of NPCI and will be taken down post completion of the Hackathon.
+This repository contains angular frontend, nodeJS express backend and scripts and configurations used for setting up the Hyperledger Fabric framework to run a GreenChain-NPCI blockchain dApp.
 Follow the instructions below to create the network, add organizations, and deploy a chaincode.

 ## Prerequisites